hashicorp/vault/website/source/docs/config/index.html.md

   * `address` (optional) - The address(es) of the etcd instance(s) to talk to.
     Can be comma separated list (protocol://host:port) of many etcd instances.
     Defaults to "http://localhost:2379" if not specified.
+May also be specified via the ETCD_ADDR environment variable.

   * `sync` (optional) - Should we synchronize the list of available etcd servers on startup?
 This is a **string** value to allow for auto-sync to